FehintoluwaDawodu/Portfolio/README.md

 ## Project
 ### NCDC COVID-19 Report
 - Project Overview: This project is a data of COVID-19 report for Nigeria as at 20th June, 2022.
-The data contain the number of death, cases per state.
+The data contains the number of death, cases per state.

 - Data Source: The data was gotten from NCDC website on the 20th of June, 2022.